- Our Best Advice

 How do you evaluate my transfer credit from previous schools?

 Your transcripts will not be evaluated until your application and all supporting documents are received, so it is to your advantage to act early in getting all colleges you have attended to send us official transcripts.
-More information about transcript evaluation is available online.

-Once we have evaluated your transfer work, contact a transfer advisor in the department where you intend to major.
 Your advisor will help you map out your degree plan and determine which classes you still need to take.

 Can I get credit for AP, CLEP, or other tests I have taken?